MG-RAST/DRISEE/README.md

 A typical DRISEE analysis using the default parameters specified above takes on the order of 10's of minutes to a few hours to complete.
 Processing time will vary considerably based on the size of the input data file.
-DRISEE has been run on OSX machines with a single CPU; processing times are generally longer, based largely on the limited capability oF such machines to perform parallel computation on multiple CPUs.
+DRISEE has been run on OSX machines with a single CPU; processing times are generally longer, based largely on the limited capability of such machines to perform parallel computation on multiple CPUs.